 The Code of Student Conduct has been developed to help your child receive quality instruction in an orderly educational environment.
 The school needs your cooperation in this effort.
 Therefore, please (1) review and discuss the Code of Student Conduct with your child and (2) sign and return this sheet to your child's school.
 Should you have any questions when reviewing the Code of Student Conduct, please contact your child's school principal.
 You may access an electronic copy of the handbook on the CMS website: www.cms.k12.nc.us.
-You may also access a paper copy at your child's school or at any Charlotte Mecklenburg library branch.
+You may also access a paper copy at your child's school.